 Pantoprazole Tablets contains the active substance Pantoprazole (as Pantoprazole sodium sesquihydrate).
-Pantoprazole Tablets are selective "proton pump inhibitor", which are medicine that reduce the amount of acid produced in your stomach.
+Pantoprazole is a selective "proton pump inhibitor", a medicine which reduces the amount of acid produced in your stomach.
 It is used for treating acid-related diseases of the stomach and intestine.